HL7/fhir-saner/input/pagecontent/CSV_Conversion.md

    2. Produce the rows for each group within the MeasureReport

-      1. Produce a row ror each population within the group which contains:
+      1. Produce a row for each population within the group which contains:

          1. The identifier of the subject
          2. The identifier of the reporter